 Is Amsterdam Expensive for Budget Travelers?
 Money-Saving Tips

-Is Amsterdam cheap or expensive for budget travelers?
-While definitely not cheap, budget-conscious visitors can still enjoy Amsterdam with these insider tips:
+Is Amsterdam cheap for budget travelers?
+While definitely not cheap, you can still enjoy Amsterdam on a budget with these insider tips:

 Accommodation Savings